kumahq/kuma-website/app/_src/quickstart/universal-demo.md

 ### Run kuma-counter-demo app

-1. With data planes running we can start our apps, first we will start and configure `Redis`:
+1. With the data plane proxies running, we can start our apps, first we will start and configure `Redis`:
 ```shell
 redis-server --port 26379 --daemonize yes && redis-cli -p 26379 set zone local
 ```